roshaldsouza/gan-cifar10-pytorch/README.md

 ✅ **Image Processing**: Normalization, transformations, tensor operations
 ✅ **Training Dynamics**: Loss interpretation, convergence patterns
 ✅ **Debugging GANs**: Common failure modes and solutions

 ---

+## 🐛 Troubleshooting

+### Common Issues

+**Q: Training is very slow**
+A: Make sure you're using GPU.
+Check with `torch.cuda.is_available()`.
+If False, install CUDA-enabled PyTorch.

+**Q: Generator produces all black/white images**
+A: This is mode collapse.
+Try reducing learning rate or adding label noise.

+**Q: Loss values seem wrong**
+A: GAN losses don't decrease monotonically like classification.
+Oscillation is normal!

+**Q: Images not improving after 50 epochs**
+A: Increase epochs to 100-200 or adjust architecture (add more layers/channels).

+---